WangShuchen97/PIDRTN/README.md

 ```

 ## Contact
-Please contact wangshuchen191@mails.ucas.ac.cn if you have any question about this work.
+Please contact wangshuchen@ucas.ac.cn if you have any question about this work.